KevJr10/Pro-ReadmeGen/Develop/README.md

-  This project is licensed under the GPL v3 license.
+  This project is licensed under the Apache license.